Icon illustration of a graduation cap

 3. P/F (Pass/Fail) Grading

-1. To request a course be designated P/F the graduate program head must submit a request in advance to the Dean of The Graduate School.
+1. To request a course be designated P/F the graduate program head must submit a request in advance to the Dean of the Fox Graduate School.

 Revision History